 Section 2.
 How to Become a Member.
-An eligible entity or person may become a Member of the FMCoC by filling out a membership application and paying financial dues.
-The Membership Application must include the name and contact information for the Voting Member and for the Alternate Member (if any).
-Members may not cast any votes and are bypassed for purposes of quorum until their application has been reviewed and approved by the FMCoC Secretary and/or Treasurer.
+An eligible entity or person may become a Member of the FMCoC by attending one General Membership meeting, signing in, and then filling out a membership application at the end of that meeting and paying financial dues.
+The Membership Application must include the name and contact information for the Voting Representative Member and for the Alternate Representative Member (if any).
+Members may not cast any votes and are bypassed for purposes of quorum until their aApplication has been reviewed and approved by the FMCoC Secretary and/or Treasurer.
 The Secretary and/or Treasurer will ordinarily approve or deny each application within three weeks of receiving it.
 The Secretary and/or Treasurer may ask to see proof of eligibility before enrolling a new Member.